Grails-Plugin-Consortium/grails-cxf-client/README.md

 }
 ```

-**Note:** In your constructor you will need to be mindful what Phase you set your interceptor for.
-Please see the docs at <http://cxf.apache.org/docs/interceptors.html>
+_**NOTE:** In your constructor you will need to be mindful what Phase you set your interceptor for.
+Please see the docs at <http://cxf.apache.org/docs/interceptors.html>_

 You will need to set the logging level in the log4j config section to enable the logging